 When brainstorming for your logo, make sure that it reflects who you are as a business and your unique value proposition.
 Only by doing so can you come up with a logo that will set you apart from your competitors.

 If you’re looking for a partner in creating visuals that appeal to your audience, check out our services here at Penji.
 We offer unlimited graphic design at a flat monthly rate.
 So, you can have all the graphic designs you need – from logos to ad designs – without breaking the bank.
+However, if you need one logo request, Penji offers a one-off logo design service at an affordable rate.

 Because we have the top 2 percent of designers, you know you’ll be in good hands.
-Sign-up now and get a money-back guarantee.
+Sign up now and get a money-back guarantee.